christopher-1989/authentication-flow/README.md

 ### Redux

-The global state was managed with redux.
-Currently, the store keeps track of the Loading status, logged in status, signingOut and userID.
-If the App is loading such as waiting for an Async to resolve, the Splash screen will be shown.
-The Logged In status is used by the Stack Navigator to show appropriate screens to authorized or non-authorized users.
-The userID will be used to store the user's information that is returned from the server endpoint.
+The global state is managed with redux.
+The store keeps track of the Loading status, logged in status, signingOut, userToken and userName.
+If the App is loading such as waiting for an Asyncronous request to resolve, the Splash screen will be shown.
+The Logged In status is used by the Stack Navigator to show appropriate screens to authenticated users.
+The userName is used to store the user's email that they submitted when logging in.
+After a successful signup or login, the user's ID that is returned from the database is stored in _SecureStore_ as well as the _redux state_ to persist while using the app - and even after closing and reopening the app.
 The signingOut state is used to show a different graphic by the Navigator when the user is logging out.

+### Client-side validation

+The client side validation mainly uses _validation.js_.
+Functions include:

+- validating an email;
+- ensuring both passwords match;
+- validating name fields are not empty;
+- validating minimum password requirements; and
+- validating that the password field is not empty.